 An initial phase inspection will be performed, as applicable, the first time each DFW is performed.
 The purposes will be to check preliminary work for compliance with procedures and specifications, to establish the acceptable level of workmanship, and to check for omissions and resolve differences of interpretation.
 The QC staff shall generate and use an initial inspection checklist.
 The Initial Phase Inspection Checklist form provided in Appendix D may be customized to address the specific work scope and site conditions.
 The QC staff will be responsible to ensure that discrepancies between site practices and approved specifications are identified and resolved.
 The QC staff will oversee, observe, and inspect all applicable DFWs at the project site and ensure that off-site activities, such as analytical testing, are properly controlled.
-Discrepancies between site practices and approved plans/procedures are to be verified by the UXOQCS or designee before granting approval to proceed.
+Discrepancies between site practices and approved plans/procedures are to be resolved and corrective actions for unsatisfactory and nonconforming conditions or practices are to be verified by the UXOQCS or designee before granting approval to proceed.
 Client notification for initial inspections will be required at least 48 hours in advance.
 Results of initial inspections are to be documented in the initial phase inspection checklist and summarized in the DQCR.